1 Part Course |

 And a ‘nice to know’ for:

-A key element is explaining the importance of thoroughly preparing how to sell a business and the benefits this brings, through a focused sales effort aimed at maximising value.
+A key element is explaining the importance of thoroughly preparing a business sale and the benefits this brings, through a focused sales effort aimed at maximising value.

 The principal steps in the sale process, and the key documents at each stage, are clearly explained in the course.
 An important section focuses on the value of understanding potential buyers, and how best to drive their interest: selling a business calls for a thoughtful, bespoke negotiating strategy; even if you want to learn how to sell a small business.